This is the third part of a four-part Timeline of Human History. To see the other parts, click on the following links:

 - Violin Sonata in A Major, by César Franck (Belgium/France).

-- The Art of Living a Hundred Years, a series of photographs by Nadar of his interview with chemist Michel-Eugène Chevreul (France).
+- The Art of Living a Hundred Years, a series of photographs of Nadar‘s interview with chemist Michel-Eugène Chevreul (France).

 - Death of Emily Dickinson.